Foundation Diet and Health

 This page was translated through Google Translator

-Thai ginger (Greater galangal, Galanga, Siam)
+Thai ginger (Galangal, Galanga, Siamese)

 Thai ginger (Greater galangal, Alpinia Galanga, Siam, galangal root) is only related to ginger and is very similar to it, but has other active ingredients.